-There are lots of software already built to make an URL shortener, but most of them are in PHP (hint: we hate PHP).
+There are lots of software already built to make an URL shortener.
 Instead, we challenged ourselves and built our own with new, emerging technologies, with the features we needed the most.
 The project was born in a cloud computing class in college, where we experimented with most of the technologies now used in Returnam.
-After launching our service into production, we decided to make it public and allow free links from anyone.
+After launching the service into production in our company, we decided to make it public and allow free links from anyone.

 But then, we found more inspiration.
 In some casual browsing, we found JSONbase, it's a JSON database that needs no setup and no accounts, you just call the APIs and it simply works.
 We got a little idea and decided to make some cool, powerful APIs and allow everyone to use it.
 Like JSONbase, we want our service to be as simple and easy to use as possible.